The Schr\"odinger Bridge between Gaussian Measures has a Closed Form: Empirical Evaluation

 \subsection{Synthetic Dynamics}

-The first task involves the evolution of two-dimensional synthetic data containing two interleaving half circles ($\distend$) into a spiral ($\distinit$).
-We hereby evaluate both learned policies modeled via the forward { $\SBf$} and backward score model { $\SBb$}, which construct a vector field progressively transporting samples from $\distinit \rightarrow \distend$ and $\distend \rightarrow \distinit$, respectively.
-The solutions of the SDEs \eqref{eq:GSB-sde-forward}-\eqref{eq:GSB-sde-backward} are approximated using the Euler-Maruyama method given initial data inputs.
-Figure~\ref{fig:res_synthetic} shows the trajectories learned by \textsc{GSBflow} as well as previous work by \citet{chen2021likelihood}, both based on \acp{VESDE} (see \cref{tab:examples} and \cref{app:vesde}).
-We defer the results on other \acp{SDE} to \cref{app:more_results}.
+Before conducting the single-cell genomics experiments, we first test \textsc{GSBflow} on a synthetic setting.
+Our first task involves recovering the stochastic evolution of two-dimensional synthetic data containing two interleaving half circles ($\distend$) into a spiral ($\distinit$). \cref{fig:res_synthetic} shows the trajectories learned by \textsc{GSBflow} based on the \ac{VESDE} (see \cref{tab:examples} and \cref{app:vesde}).

-While in generative modeling, or, more concretely, in score-based modeling it is sufficient to parameterize only a single policy ({ $\SBb$}), the task of learning to evolve $\distinit$ into $\distend$ (\cref{alg:GSBflow}), requires one to recover \emph{both} vector fields { $\SBb$} and { $\SBf$}.
-In simple setups such as the one considered here, previous \ac{SB}-based methods \citep{chen2021likelihood, de2021diffusion} are able to recover { $\SBb$} by moving the synthetic population into a standard Gaussian ($t = 0.66$ in \cref{fig:res_synthetic_ve}) since the diffusion term $\volatbase\dWiener$ in \eqref{eq:SB-sde-forward} consistently injects isotropic noise, thus recovering the standard generative modeling problem $\Ncal_0 \rightarrow \distend$, which they are able to solve (see \cref{fig:res_synthetic_ve}).
-They fail, however, to recover the forward policy { $\SBf$}.
-While this shortcut is feasible in low-dimensional data regimes, it gives rise to numerical instabilities and malfunctions when we move to more complex problems.
-As demonstrated in \cref{fig:res_synthetic_gsbve}, \textsc{GSBflow} is able to successfully learn both policies { $\SBf$} and { $\SBb$} and reliably recovers the corresponding targets of the forward and backward evolutionary processes.
+While it is sufficient to parameterize only a single policy ({ $\SBb$}) in generative modeling, the task of learning to evolve $\distinit$ into $\distend$ requires one to recover \emph{both} vector fields { $\SBb$} and { $\SBf$}.
+As demonstrated in \cref{fig:res_synthetic}, \textsc{GSBflow} is able to successfully learn both policies { $\SBf$} and { $\SBb$} and reliably recovers the corresponding targets of the forward and backward evolution.
+While initializing the reference process through the closed-form SB between the Gaussian approximations of both synthetic datasets provides good results, the power of \textsc{GSBflow} becomes evident in more complex applications which we tackle next.